mello-app/static-website/content/privacy.md

 Your settings that you use in the app will automatically sync between devices to give a seamless experience.
 This is stored alongside your favourited content IDs.

-If you are on our website (`getmello.org`) or our web app (`app.getmello.org`), we also use a self-hosted Plausible server to privately aggregate information to better understand what our audience uses in terms of devices.
-The following data is collected by Plausible:
+If you are on our website (`getmello.org`) or our web app (`app.getmello.org`), we also use a self-hosted Umami server to privately aggregate information to better understand what our audience uses in terms of devices.
+The following data is collected by Umami:
 - **Page URL—** We use this to see how many times a page has been viewed
 - **HTTP referer—** We use this to see how many people are coming from certain websites
 - **Browser—** We use this to see what browsers and browser versions are being used